Waterworks operator certification

 - Surface water operators designated as operator-in-charge are required to have 24 hours of continuing education.

 The continuing education must be relevant towards the operation of a waterworks treatment plant.
-Continuing education credits may be obtained in a number of different ways including attendance at professional organization meetings or conferences, waterworks related courses (such as those offered at technical schools, colleges, or non-profit organizations), in-house training, or online waterworks courses.
-Please refer to our training calendar for an extensive list of applicable courses and trainings.
+Continuing education credits may be obtained in a number of different ways including attendance at professional organization meetings or conferences, wastewater related courses (such as those offered at technical schools, colleges, or non-profit organizations), or approved online waterworks courses.
+Please refer to our training webpage for an extensive list of applicable courses and events.

 Credit for courses or training is determined by the following criteria:

-- Each hour spent in course learning constitutes one credit hour of continuing education credit (minus breaks and lunch).
+- Each hour spent in course learning constitutes one credit hour of continuing education credit (minus time spent for registration, breaks and lunch).

 Operator certifications come up for renewal every three years.
 The operator certification program sends courtesy renewal reminder letters to operators six weeks before their certification expiration date.
 It is important for operators to keep their address current by notifying their regional coordinator of any changes.
 The letter serves as a courtesy reminder only; it is the operator's responsibility to keep track of their certification expiration date.
 When the operator is ready to renew, they should mail in the courtesy reminder letter, their continuing education documentation, and the $45 renewal fee to: